top of page

 Often in my work with moms, I help them build confidence and clarity in their parenting role.
 My background in early childhood development and training in evidence-based parenting approaches provides a foundation for this work.

 I frequently draw from Parent-Child Interaction Therapy (PCIT), a highly researched early childhood intervention that strengthens parent-child relationships, promotes positive parenting practices, and makes daily transitions more enjoyable.
 Integrating PCIT principles allows me to support moms in creating more cooperation and connection with their young children.
+I also use Circle of Security, an attachment-based approach that helps mothers understand their child’s needs, respond with confidence, and feel more grounded in their caregiving role.
+This approach nurtures both the mother’s confidence and the child’s sense of security, fostering a stronger, more resilient bond.

 Across these approaches, my work centers on helping moms manage overwhelm, reconnect with their values, and create a motherhood experience that feels both meaningful and authentic.